ryanpwaldon/bag-marketing/README.md

 # Bag (Marketing)

-The homepage / marketing site for Bag.
+A shopping cart, plus a suite of tools to help ecommerce stores grow their sales.
+(Homepage / marketing site).